The short answer: no, not until your child turns 18.

 What If I Need the Money Before 18?

-You don't have access to it without a qualifying exception.
+You don't have access to it, full stop.
 This is intentional.
 Trump Accounts aren't meant to be touched until your child is an adult.
 If you need money accessible sooner, a high-yield savings account or a custodial brokerage account would give you more flexibility.

 For more on how Trump Accounts work or how to open one, visit the Invest America landing page.